amber-marichi/django-task-manager/README.md

 * User can create task, browse available tasks, join team-members on existing, and track between ongoing and finished.
 * Find out who are on task with you by see their details, contact and history.

+## To check out

+use these creds:
+login: test.user
+password: u$er4321